tliu526/ireg_CA/journal/Journal.md

 - Voronoi-Weighted neighborhood mapping
 - Moore neighborhood mapping for quads -> lambda experiments

 Morning: Implemented Experiment framework for queuing simulations, ran Penrose long lifetime simulations.
-Also planned out a replication of Wootters and Langton's work on $\lambda$.
+Also planned out a replication of Wootters and Langton's work on lambda.

 Important parameters:
 - Moore neighborhood with 8 states (N = 5, K = 8)
-- The bitstring representation will require $2^{(3 \cdot 5)} \cdot 3 = 98304$, 96k bits.
+- The bitstring representation will require 2^(3*5) * 3 = 98304, 96k bits.
 - The state
 - 64x64 grid with __periodic__ boundary conditions
 - entropy is $H = - \sum_{s=0}^7 p_s \log p_s$, where $p_i$ is the frequency of a particular state

 ###Results from a Long Penrose Life Run